msidique1/sphereX/README.md

 Create the _.env_ file with sample of .env-example

 Dont forget to `php artisan key:generate` to generate key to the _.env_

+And also don't forget to migrate and seeding the database with `php artisan migrate:fresh --seed`

 ## Start The Program